Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 Moreover, for any regular closed geodesic $\gamma$ in $X$, we have that

 \end{restatable}

 More precisely, we prove that Theorem~\ref{thm:mainfavorite} holds for the following values (see Section~\ref{sec:main}):

-We particularly highlight Theorem~\ref{thm:finitenessinfinitesphere}, an intriguing by-product discovered during the proof of Theorem~\ref{thm:mainfavorite}.
-This theorem demonstrates that there are \textit{finitely many} saddle connections on a certain family of flat spheres with one pole (see Section~\ref{sec:basicdef} for definitions).
-As part of the proof, we also construct an explicit, uniform upper bound on the number of these saddle connections on such flat spheres.
+We particularly highlight Theorem~\ref{thm:combinandmetriclengthinhull} and Corollary~\ref{cor:finitenessinfinitesphere}, which are essential for deriving uniform lower bounds.
+These results show that the behavior of trajectories on infinite non-negative flat spheres with one pole (see Section~\ref{sec:basicdef} for definition) is quite simple.
+Specifically, there are \textit{no} regular closed geodesics, and only \textit{finitely many} saddle connections.
+We also provide an explicit, uniform upper bound on the number of these saddle connections on such flat spheres.

 \begin{remark} One might wonder whether a uniform lower bound can be established for any flat cone surface, regardless of convexity.
 Unfortunately, this is not the case.
 In Example~\ref{ex:negativecurvature}, we present a flat cone surface with a singularity of negative curvature where Theorem~\ref{thm:mainfavorite} does not apply.
-This highlights that the convexity condition in the second main result is crucial.
+This highlights that the convexity condition in Theorem~\ref{thm:mainfavorite} is crucial.
 Consequently, we restrict our focus to surfaces with positive curvatures, a condition that arises only in genus-zero cases.

 Besides, we show in Example~\ref{ex:deltaisnecessary} that the dependence of $c_1$ on the lower bound $\delta$ of the curvature gap cannot be eliminated.

 In addition, Example~\ref{ex:c2notzero} demonstrates that the constant term $c_2$ cannot be identically zero for all convex flat cone spheres. \end{remark}